kevinyswong/kevinyswong.github.io/index.md

 The principle behind this high rate is optimal tax theory, which aims to maximize everyone's well-being without inhibiting innovation.
 For comparison, AOC's proposed tax rate is 70% on—this is key—only income higher than $10 million.
-A great majority of American families do not reach that threshold.
+The great majority of American families do not reach that threshold.
 Then, a paper like
 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2550936">this</a>
 points out the logistical impracticalities of raising taxes.